Take off at sunset, land at dawn, and it can become your best travel ally if you know how to face it. Do you still need more clues?

 1. Late-night flights are usually cheaper (and less crowded!)

-Let’s face it, spend a whole night on a plane is something not everyone is willing to do – you will after reading this –, but the airlines still need to book as many seats as possible.
-The outcome is low fares, sometimes even half the price compared to its diurnal equivalent.
-But they never reach full capacity, so the opportunity to have a whole row for yourself alone and be able to sleep pleasantly increases exponentially.
+Let’s face it, spending a whole night on a plane is something not everyone is willing to do – you will after reading this – but the airlines still need to book as many seats as possible.
+The outcome is low fares, sometimes even half the price of its diurnal equivalent.
+But they never reach total capacity, so the opportunity to have a whole row for yourself alone and be able to sleep pleasantly increases exponentially.
 Bonus: As there are fewer people, restrictions on hand luggage are usually not as strict.

-In both ends!
-Airport peak times often happen during the day, so both check-in and security checkpoints are deserted at night, making that traumatic process smoother.
+On both ends!
+Airport peak times often happen during the day, so check-in and security checkpoints are deserted at night, making that traumatic process smoother.
 Morning schedules also tend to have fewer planes landing, so luggage will appear in the belt earlier than usual.
-This also avoids rush traffic hours in case you go to – or from – the airport by car.
+This also avoids rush traffic hours if you go to – or from – the airport by car.

-On both leisure and business trips, having as many hours as possible available is always desirable.
-Red eye flights allow you to enjoy that much coveted first or last day of holidays almost entirely.
-Tired when you arrive?
-As the flight takes place during the night it is easy to fall asleep, so your usual schedule is not interrupted.
+Having as many hours as possible available on both leisure and business trips is always desirable.
+Red eye flights allow you to enjoy that much-coveted first or last day of holidays almost entirely.
+Are you tired when you arrive?
+As the flight takes place during the night, it is easy to fall asleep, so your usual schedule is not interrupted.
 You won't have the sense of wasted time that airplanes and airports always cause.

 Long flight essentials to get out the most from red eye flights